 Don't send a name change with the application.
 Write your new legal name in line 1.
 Your previous name goes in the "other names" section.

-If your commission has expired or will expire before it reaches our office, you will be required to take a 3-hour class.
+If your commission has expired or will expire before it reaches our office, you will be required to take a three-hour class.
 Education is now mandatory for new and inactive notaries.

-If the notary public is reapplying, the same notary journal may be used with the new commission, as long as the information required in the front of the notarial journal is updated.
-The notary public should indicate where the new notarial commission begins on the next notary journal entry line.
+If the notary public is reapplying, the same notarial journal may be used with the new commission, as long as the information required in the front of the journal is updated.
+You should indicate where the new notarial commission begins on the next journal entry line.

-The official notary seal from the expiring notary commission must be destroyed by the notary public as soon as the notary commission expires.
+The official notary seal from the expiring notary commission must be destroyed as soon as the notary commission expires.
 It will be invalid with the new notary commission - ORS 194-154(1).

 Expiration of Commission

-If the notary public decides not to reapply, the notary journal location form (PDF) must be completed and returned.
-As soon as the commission expires, the seal should be destroyed by the notary.
+If a notary public decides not to reapply, the notary journal location form (PDF) must be completed and returned.
+As soon as the commission expires, the seal should be destroyed.
 The seal must be defaced so that it is illegible and unusable.

 Loss of Notary Seal/Certificate

-If you lose the notary seal, you need to request a new seal, or else mail a sworn written notice of the loss to our office within 10 days.
-We will issue a new Certificate of Authorization to Obtain a Seal so you can purchase a new official seal with a new commission number.
-If you find the original seal, you must mail it to us within 10 days with a written explanation.
+If you lose the notary seal, you need to request a new seal (PDF), or else mail a sworn written notice of the loss to our office within 10 days.
+We will issue a new Certificate of Authorization to Obtain a Seal so that you can purchase a new official seal with a new commission number.
+If you find the original seal, you must mail it to us within 10 days along with a written explanation.